M-RBDR/TheList/Readme.md

 * [Syrinscape](https://syrinscape.com/) - Dynamic sound generation.
 Features a fantasy and sci-fi package.
 Can generate sound effects and a soundtrack.
 * [Ambient Mixer](http://www.ambient-mixer.com/) - Music, ambient atmosphere and sound effects.
 Released under a Creative Commons license.

+## GM Tools

+*Tools designed with the GM in mind.*

+* [Realm Works](http://www.wolflair.com/realmworks) - A campaign manager, features relationship diagrams, images, and lots of other organizational tools.
+* [Obsidian Portal](https://obsidianportal.com) - A web based campaign manager that allows you to build a wiki, store characters, and interact with players.
+* [The Same Page Tool](https://bankuei.wordpress.com/2010/03/27/the-same-page-tool/) - A guide to getting all the players on the same track and palying the same game.
+* [City of Brass](https://cityofbrass.io/) - World building, adventure building, character sheets, campaigns.

 ## Blogs

 *Blogs full of useful RPG information.*